First Baptist Church (Salem, Indiana)

-First Baptist Church is a historic Baptist church located at Salem, Washington County, Indiana.
+First Baptist Church is a historic Baptist church located at Salem, Indiana.
 It was built in 1900, and is a Richardsonian Romanesque style brick and stone church.
 It has a central gabled nave and a three-story corner tower with a pyramidal roof.

 It was listed on the National Register of Historic Places in 1985.
 It is also a contributing property in the Salem Downtown Historic District which was NRHP-listed in 1997.